-Last time I wrote about setting up your own professional website with WordPress.
+Last time I wrote about setting up your own academic website with WordPress.
 In this post, I would like to share a few plugins that will improve your website experience from day 1.
 For me, these plugins simplify my blog-related tasks, and help me focus on the content.

 Jetpack is a very versatile plugin with awesome features that improves the responsiveness of your blog.
 One of the features I really like is its understandable statistics.
 I have Google Analytics, and have done a few tutorials for it, but I don’t find it very user-friendly.
 Jetpack shows me what I’m most interested in: how many people go to my blog, where they come from, and where they go next.

 Other options I’m using are different widgets which make finding and sharing content easier, like the “related posts” below, and the social media buttons.

 WordPress has a few security problems, so what I like about iThemes security is that it pretty much eliminates these worries.
 The options I particularly like are:

 - Sends me an email with a back-up of my WordPress database

 - Sends me a summary of security events, for example if somebody trying to gain access

 - Allows hiding the veronikach.com/wp-admin page by changing it to, say, veronikach.com/goawayhackers, so that the login page cannot be misused

 iThemes has a free and a paid version.
 I have the free version, which includes all the options above.